Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

 The 1-qubit paulis were commonly used for quick testing of algorithms, as they could be combined to create more complex operators
 (for example, ``0.39 * (I ^ Z) + 0.5 * (X ^ X)``).
-These operations implicitly created operators of type  :class:`~qiskit.opflow.PauliSumOp`, and can be replaced by directly creating a corresponding :class:`~qiskit.quantum_info.SparsePauliOp`, as shown in the examples below.
+These operations implicitly created operators of type  :class:`~qiskit.opflow.primitive_ops.PauliSumOp`, and can be replaced by directly creating a corresponding :class:`~qiskit.quantum_info.SparsePauliOp`, as shown in the examples below.

 .. list-table::
    :header-rows: 1